Best Best Reviews

 score is between 0 and 5

-The Bell Jar is a semi-autobiographical novel written by American author Sylvia Plath.
-It follows the life of Esther Greenwood, a young woman who struggles with her identity and mental health in the 1950s.
+The Bell Jar is a novel written by Sylvia Plath, first published in 1963.
+The semi-autobiographical work follows the protagonist, Esther Greenwood, as she struggles with mental illness and societal expectations in the 1950s.

 Key Features